Wage and Hour Compliance FAQs (for Employers)

 Q. Am I required to pay tipped employees the minimum wage rate?

 A. The combination of salary and tips must equal at least the minimum wage per hour.
-Effective January 1, 2022, a suggested minimum hourly rate is $5.13 per hour.
+Effective January 1, 2023, a required minimum hourly rate is $5.26 per hour.
 If the tips plus the hourly salary are less than the minimum wage per hour, the employer must make up the difference.
 Please refer to New Jersey's Minimum Wage Chart for scheduled increases.

 Q. Am I allowed to reduce an employee's rate of pay?